Black Walnut “The Household Dentist”- for cavities and tooth repair.

 More about black walnut hulls benefits that I can not be silent about: As a rich source of organic iodine, black walnut is a nourishment for the thyroid, especially where sea vegetables are hard to come by.
 It is also effective in enhancing the elimination of various microbes and parasites from the bowel.

-This herbal tea is not recommended for a long term use.
-Drink it for 2-4 weeks than make sure to take a break of it.
+This herbal tea is not recommended for long-term use.
+Drink it for 2-4 weeks then make sure to take a break from it.
 Allow at least two weeks of a break in between.
 Then it’s okay to repeat.
 It’s a good idea to rotate herbal teas unless taken for a certain reason like detox tea.
-Detox tea would be an exception of taking it daily for up to 4-6 weeks and than take a 2 weeks of a break from it.

 P.S.
-For the clarity if comfrey is safe to consume click here.
+For clarity if comfrey is safe to consume click here.